aliasgarabidsabunwala/automateazurexdr/readme.md

 Yes, the project’s purpose and basic functionality is PERFECTLY mapped to the problem statement/opportunity area.

 ## Primary Azure Technology
-      1. Azure DevOps
+      1. Azure App Function
       2. Azure Blob Storage
       3. Azure Pipelines
       4. Microsoft Sentinel

-# To create scripts in Azure using GitHub integration to integrate XDR (Extended Detection and Response) tools like SentinelOne, Sophos, and Splunk, you can follow these general steps:
+# To create scripts in Azure using GitHub integration to integrate XDR (Extended Detection and Response) tools like SentinelOne, Sophos, and Splunk, we follow these steps:

 1. Set up an Azure environment:
    - Create an Azure subscription if you don't have one already.